josephcoderegan141/josephcoderegan141/README.md

 - 👀 I’m interested in software engineering, cyber security and space exploration

-- 🌱 I’m currently studing computer science and software engineering in Maynooth university!
+- 🌱 I’m currently in my 3rd year of college studing computer science and software engineering at Maynooth university!

 - 📫 How to reach me: eganj.joseph@gmail.com